Finite element methods respecting the discrete maximum principle for convection-diffusion equations: A numerical illustration

 This section presents a brief numerical study that illustrates the behavior of several methods discussed in the previous chapters.

 In the considered example, a profile defined on the inlet boundary is transported through the domain $\Omega=(0,1)^2$.
-The coefficients of \eqref{steady-strong} are given by $\varepsilon = 10^{-5}$, $\bb = (-y,x)^T$, and $\sigma=f=0$.
+The data of \eqref{steady-strong} are given by $\varepsilon = 10^{-5}$, $\bb = (-y,x)^T$, and $\sigma=f=0$.
 Hence, the problem satisfies the conditions for the weak maximum principle from Theorem~\ref{thm:cd_weak_mp} for $\sigma=0$.
-The Dirichlet boundary condition at the inlet boundary is prescribed by
+The Dirichlet boundary condition at the inlet boundary $y=0$ is prescribed by

 with $\xi = 10^{-3}$.
-A homogeneous Dirichlet boundary condition is prescribed at the boundary $x=1$ and homogeneous Neumann conditions on the remaining boundary.
+A homogeneous Dirichlet boundary condition is prescribed at the boundary $x=1$ and homogeneous Neumann conditions on the remaining part of the boundary.
 Figure~\ref{fig:three_int_layers_skewedM_bump_sol} presents a numerical approximation of the solution and an illustration of the inlet condition.

 For assessing the different methods, certain characteristic values of the solution at the outlet boundary $x=0$ are monitored.
 A reference solution was computed with the $\mathbb Q_2$ Galerkin FEM on a grid consisting of $4096 \times 4096$ squares ($67\,125\,249$ degrees of freedom, including Dirichlet nodes).
 Figure~\ref{fig:three_int_layers_skewedM_bump_out} depicts the reference solution at the outlet boundary.
 For defining the reference values, the outlet boundary was decomposed into $100\,000$ intervals and the corresponding nodal values were used for computing the maximal and minimal values.
 The width of the left profile was defined by the condition $u(0,y)\ge0.1$ for $y \le 0.7$.
 For the width of the bump, also the condition $u(0,y)\ge0.1$ was used for computing the left point.
 Then, the width is defined by subtracting the $y$-coordinate of this point from $1$.
 In all simulations, a linear interpolation was used for computing the widths.
 For the reference values, the above mentioned decomposition of the outlet boundary was used and for the other simulations, an interpolation of the nodal values was applied.
 The reference values are provided in Figure~\ref{fig:three_int_layers_skewedM_bump_out}.